Note: If you think of something that should be added to this guide, please let me know!

 13 million volumes: The UC Berkeley library probably has a book on your topic!
 Use UC Library Search, the all-UC library catalog and more, to find books (and also videos, government documents, music, etc. etc.).

 The Bioscience, Natural Resources & Public Health Library has a cookbook collection: thousands of items from the 17th century to today.

 The library also has about 1.5 million works of fiction from all over the world and in many languages.
 Note: You can limit a library catalog search by language, if desired.

 Use Overdrive for popular online books and audiobooks.
 Most Overdrive books may be read on tablets, Kindles, etc.

-If we don't have it, try Interlibrary Borrowing: they will find it somewhere and get it to you!
-(But note that entire books can not be requested from ILB right now...)
+If we don't have what you seek, try Interlibrary Borrowing: they will find it somewhere and get it to you!

 The library subscribes to hundreds of article databases, from the familiar PubMed, to databases on other topics, from history to Chinese literature to chemistry to business.